‘BB19’: Matt Clines Explains Why Raven Walton Deserves To Win The $500K Grand Prize

 While Matt Clines is sure of Raven Walton’s abilities, Big Brother host Julie Chen is not as convinced.
 Chen told Entertainment Weekly that Raven will finally have a chance to really prove herself now that Matt is gone.

-“I think Raven will either fade away into the background now that Matt is gone and be a little lost, or she will go the other direction and emerge as a real conniving player who is devious and manipulative,” The Big Brother host said.
+“I think Raven will either fade away into the background now that Matt is gone and be a little lost, or she will go the other direction and emerge as a real conniving player who is devious and manipulative,” the Big Brother host said.
 “This is where we will finally see what she’s really made of… I hope!”

 Take a look at the video below to see Matt Clines explain why he threw away his chances for the Big Brother $500,000 prize for Raven Walton.